for-wow/lazy-queue/README.md

 ![Addon screenshot #1](IMG_1.png)

 ### Description:
 Automatically enqueues player for selected battleground.
+To access the addon, you need to open the `Honor` tab in the `Character Info` frame.
 LazyQueue addon adapted for VanillaPlus server.

 Original addon: https://github.com/yutsuku/LazyQueue